YotamAviv/oneofus/test_plan.md

   - create delegate: NO
   - Verify
     - Phone: Use menu /etc => Import/Export, verify that you only see the one-of-us.net key.
     - Nerdster on Web: centered (not centered as Yotam) but not with delegate.
-On the Nerdster, turn on menu => Prefs => everything.
+On the Nerdster, turn on menu => Settings => everything.
 In the tree view, verify that "Me" has no children.

 - QR web sign-in again, create delegate
   - create delegate: YES
   - TODO: Refresh Nerdster after QR sign-in
   - Verify
     - Phone: Use menu /etc => Import/Export, verify that you see both the one-of-us.net key and a nerdster.org key.
     - Web: centered and signed in.
-On the Nerdster, turn on menu => Prefs +> everything.
+On the Nerdster, turn on menu => Settings +> everything.
 In the tree view, verify that "Me" has a delegate key and a a delegate statement.

 - Submit 2 things, verify revokeAt
   - submit (and recommend) subject "A"